phalcon-kit/docs/docs/core/bootstrap.md

 # Bootstrap Component

-The Bootstrap feature in Zemit Core is responsible for setting up and handling the application using the Mvc design pattern or the Cli (console).
+The Bootstrap feature in Phalcon Kit is responsible for setting up and handling the application using the Mvc design pattern or the Cli (console).
 It follows a series of steps to ensure that the application is properly initialized and configured.